luismmolina/per/README.md

 4. **Configure environment**: Copy `.env.example` to `.env.local` and fill in the required keys

 For production use, keep your keys only in environment variables, never in source code.

+### Voice Transcription (Groq Whisper)

+- Set `GROQ_API_KEY` in your environment.
+- Endpoint: `POST /api/transcribe` with `multipart/form-data` containing field `audio` (audio/webm, m4a, wav, etc.).
+- The UI includes a microphone button to record a voice note and auto-save the transcription as a note.

 ## Data Storage